codingfriend1/Feathers-Vue/README.md

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory to run server side unit test or run  `npm test-client` to run client side tests.
+Simply run `npm test` and all your tests in the `test/` directory to run server side unit test or run  `npm run integration` to run client side side tests.

 ## Scaffolding